bhjortsberg/tsdump/readme.md

 - -s for summary or statistics that prints number of packets and a list of pids.
 - Or a hide statistics if statistics is to be printed always.
 - list or range of packets to print
 - add reference to previos packet to TSPacket.
-The previous packet with same pid
+The previous packet with same pid.
+A step to collect payloads/print frame
+- Multithreaded read file and print.
+Use <condition_variable>